Skip to main content

 4. Edit MyProject\pom.xml and change artifactId and groupId to something that makes sense for your project.

-5. From the Eclipse menu bar, select File > Import.
+5. From the Eclipse menu bar, select File>Import.

 7. Browse to the MyProject project and open it.

-8. Accept the defaults and click Finish.
+8. Accept the defaults and select Finish.

 You should see your new project in the Eclipse project explorer.
 You can add your Sources and Resources to the project and start developing.
 To build your project, see "Using Maven" in Building and installing your tool.